-- recognising and valuing the contribution of staff as individuals and team members - ensuring effective and open lines of communication. - treating everyone respectfully and fairly, regardless of professional discipline, age, disability, race, colour, religion or belief, gender, sexual orientation, marital status or civil partnership, pregnancy or maternity, trade union membership or non-membership. - zero tolerance to physical, emotional or verbal abuse, harassment or victimisation of any of its staff for any reason, whether from Councillors, colleagues, members of the public or contractors. - supporting staff in balancing work and home commitments.
+- recognising and valuing the contribution of employees as individuals and team members. - ensuring effective and open lines of communication. - treating everyone respectfully and fairly, regardless of professional discipline, age, disability, race, colour, religion or belief, gender, sexual orientation, marital status or civil partnership, pregnancy or maternity, trade union membership or nonmembership. - zero tolerance to physical, emotional or verbal abuse, harassment or victimisation of any of its employees for any reason, whether from Councillors, colleagues, members of the public or contractors.